OpenWorldStories/Documentation/Policy.md

 A user will create a storyline and then invite users to discuss and improve the storyline.
 A casting phase will then begin to find characters to fit into that story line.
 Those users / characters can then discuss the best way of telling that story.

 The user who created the storyline will become its owner.
-They will have complete creative control over the story, and will be required to ensure that the story meets the cannon requirements of the parent storyline.
+They will have complete creative control over the story, and will be required to ensure that the story meets the canon requirements of the parent storyline.

 Storylines will have the ability to add language translations, giving translators a space to showcase their abilities.